christinerose/PracticeRepo/README.md

 3. **Make your changes**.
 Most documentation on GitHub is written in Markdown, a relatively-simple language.
 Familiarize yourself with it and use this [cheetsheet](https://www.markdownguide.org/cheat-sheet/) for help.
 You will find the documentation and other content under "code" in the very-top left, under the repo's name.
 (Not the green button called "Code" on the right.
 That's for cloning your repo to a local machine using the CLI or a different app.

-#### Coming soon: steps to make a Pull Request and Issue, which will be different files in the repo
+#### Coming soon: steps to make a Pull Request and open Issues, which will be different files in the repo rather than in the body of this ReadMe.
+I'll link to them here, though.

 ---